tidika/Automated-Stock-Market-Prediction-System/README.md

 The **Automated Stock Market Prediction System** is designed to predict whether the S&P 500 index will rise or fall the next day.
 It leverages AWS SageMaker Pipelines for:

-- Training a machine learning model
+- Training a machine learning model.
-- Making predictions using a deployed model endpoint
+- Making predictions using batch transform.
-- Monitoring the model for data drift and quality issues
+- Monitoring the model for data drift and quality issues.

 ---